bassosimone/bloom/README.md

 I guess the main question here is whether we can expect `msvcrt.dll` (and the other DLLs listed above) to be part of a default Windows install, or whether we need to do something else instead.
-(It must be noted that this result is obtained by passing `-static` to the compiler, so I would assume that all the libraries that could have been made static were actually made static by `mingw`).
+(It must be noted that this result is obtained by passing `-static` to the compiler, so I don't know how to make these other libraries static).